 Covent Garden and Trafalgar Square areas

 The Covent Garden and Trafalgar Square area is my absolute favorite part of London.
-I feature it in all my London guides because I believe it appeals to everyone.

 Begin by strolling around the original Covent Garden, checking out the stalls and shops, then look into the middle section and downwards towards the bar called The Crusting Pipe.

 Covent Garden is where you’ll hear and see very high caliber music performances by classical musician students and performers from the nearby opera school.

 Stop for a coffee or glass of wine and enjoy the shows, and purchase a CD from an act if you are moved to do so.

 Then head out over to the Jubilee Market for some real London market fun.

 Magicians, jugglers, contortionists, and more put on often-excellent al fresco shows.

 Make sure you have a few pound coins ready to pop in the hat at either of these otherwise free outdoor shows.

 If you want a more in-depth history of the area, we recommend Viator.
 They offer a great Covent Garden Sightseeing Tour that takes you to all the cool areas.

 Hours: Square 24 hours, shops and markets regularly 10am-6pm.